OliverChao/bufmsg.nvim/README.md

 I modify some logic functinos and only keep one command `Bufmsg`.

+> If you have no idea you want to use some features provided by this plugin, use [bmessages.nvim](https://github.com/ariel-frischer/bmessages.nvim).

 This plugin removes all time loop codes and the buffer including messages is modifiable.

 You can use `<cltr>-u` to update the new messages.